rafaelcamargo/publications-lab/publications/components-beyond-reuse.md

 # Components beyond reuse

-We are living times where Model/View/Controller concept is getting more and more obsolete making Component-Based approach the new standard to develop web applications now.
+We are living times where the Model/View/Controller concept is getting more and more obsolete making Component-Based approach the new standard to develop web applications now.

 However, as well as Component-based has become a so popular concept, I still see a lot of developers understanding components in a surprisingly weird way.